gdpraid/GDPR-Claim-Templates/README.md

 ***DPA-complaint.md***<br/>
 If you are not satisfied with their response, you can complain to your [national Data Protection Authority (DPA)](http://ec.europa.eu/newsroom/article29/document.cfm?action=display&doc_id=50061).

-For more information on the GDPR, see the [ICO website](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/).

 # Company mailing addresses for submitting claims

 I've gathered [the mailing addresses](https://github.com/gdpraid/GDPR-Claim-Templates/blob/master/Relevant-addresses.md) of some of the largest companies that collect your data.
 Please contribute with other relevant addresses if you know which ones are appropriate to use.